 It’s where it all started and where it will all end.

 It is the land into which Abraham first walked from Ur, the land which God promised to Abraham and his descendants and where Armageddon will be fought.
 Monotheism started here, Isaac, Jacob, Sarah and Rachel lived here.
 This is the land that all armies and nations have, for generations, aspired to conquer and control…and still do!
 This is where David triumphed over Goliath, Solomon built the Temple, Jesus called His disciples and from where Peter and Paul took the Gospel on the road.
 Whatever reason speaks to you, the fact is….you need to take the dreaming about a trip and transform that into packing for a trip to Israel.
-Join Pastor Rich and Cheryl on their next visit to the Holy Land in May 2019, from rafting down the Jordan River to standing on the Temple Mount, it will be a transforming visit to the land of the “fifth Gospel.”
+Join us on our next tour to the Holy Land, from rafting down the Jordan River to standing on the Temple Mount, it will be a transforming visit to the “fifth Gospel.”